S-Aliu/be-well-ness/README.md

 # Be Wellness App

-Coded by Elizabeth, Sekinat, and Tyson
+Coded by Elizabeth, Sekinat, and Tyson (Google CSSI 2020)

 Want to try this extension on your chrome browser?